Siege of Wesenberg (1574): Background

 While the Treaty of Stettin had formally ended the Northern Seven Years' War in the Baltic, the Livonian War dragged on for control of the Eastern Baltic coast, formerly controlled by the Teutonic Order State.
-The town of Wesenberg, Rakvere in Estonian and Раковоp in Russian, was a Russian-held stronghold situated near the southern coast of the Gulf of Finland, about half-way between Reval (Tallinn), which had submitted itself to Sweden in 1561, and Narva, captured by Ivan IV of Russia in 1558.
+The town of Wesenberg (Rakvere; Раковоp) was a Russian-held stronghold situated near the southern coast of the Gulf of Finland, about half-way between Reval (Tallinn), which had submitted itself to Sweden in 1561, and Narva, captured by Ivan IV of Russia in 1558.

 Prelude

 John III, king of Sweden since 1568, faced a Russian offensive on the Swedish positions in Estonia during the early 1570s.
 Reval withstood a Russian siege in 1570 and 1571, but several smaller towns were taken by Russian forces.
 The Russian advance was concluded by the sack of Weissenstein (Paide) in 1573.
 After the capture, the Russian forces roasted alive some of the leaders of Weissenstein's Swedish garrison, including its commander, triggering John III to mount a retaliatory campaign with Wesenberg being the main objective.

 The campaign started in Reval, where Sweden had concentrated her troops, including between 4,000 and 5,000 Scots.
 Already in 1572, John III had requested that Archibald Ruthven recruit Scottish co-patriots to reinforce his Livonian army.
 Ruthven had raised 3,000 infantry and 760 cavalry, who arrived in Swedish Älvsborg in June and July 1573.
 They were split up into small units and marched to Sweden's eastern coast.
 Overdue pay caused some mercenaries to delay their march, pillage the countryside, and revolt against Ruthven.
 Upon their arrival in Stockholm and ports in Östergötland, they were joined by another 300 Scottish cavalry and shipped to Reval, where they arrived in September and joined with Swedish and Finnish regulars as well as German mercenaries, primarily consisting of cavalry and artillery.
 In November, the army left for Wesenberg, under the overall command of Klas Åkesson Tott (the Elder) and field command of Pontus de la Gardie.
 The march was again delayed by the Scottish troops, who demanded to be paid a month in advance, causing de la Gardie to sell part of his jewelry to satisfy their claims.